lamperouge1218/Team-Generator/README.md

 This application generates a list of cards for members of a team.
 There are three roles: Manager, Engineer, and Intern.
 Each one has a corresponding card on an HTML page that is generated based on user input using the Inquirer NPM package.

-A link to the video of this project in action: [Test of Application]()
+Here is a link to the video of this project in action: [Test of Application](https://youtu.be/CcbbgRdlYAo)

 ## Table of Contents